-Line 29d - Enter the total amount of Illinois gambling withholding.
+Line 29e - Enter the total amount of Illinois gambling withholding and the total amount of Illinois withholding from sports wagering winnings.
 Attach Forms W-2G.

 Line 32 - Enter the amount of overpayment you elect to be credited forward.
 Check the box on this line if this is your final return and any remaining carryforward is being transferred to another entity.
 Attach a detailed statement to your return listing the FEIN of the entity receiving the credit carryforward, the date the credit was transferred, and the reason for the transfer.